wmo-im/wis2box/docs/source/reference/monitoring/alerts.rst

     The most challenging part of this setup is obtaining the correct SMTP password.
 Here’s how to do it for different email providers:

-    For Gmail:
+    For gmail:

     * Enable Less Secure Apps: If you don't use 2FA, enable "Less secure app access" in your Google account settings.
     * Generate an App Password: If you use 2FA:
     * Go to your Google Account -> Security -> App passwords.
     * Generate a new app password for "Mail".
-    * Use this app password in the 'grafana.ini' password field.
+    * Use this app password in the ``grafana.ini`` password field.

-    For WMO Email or Other Providers:
+    For WMO email or other providers:

     * Check Provider Documentation: Different providers have different methods for generating app passwords or enabling SMTP.
     * Contact IT Support: If you're using a corporate email (like WMO email), contact your IT department to get the correct SMTP settings and password.